Generic programming: Templates in C++

 C++ uses templates to enable generic programming techniques.
 The C++ Standard Library includes the Standard Template Library or STL that provides a framework of templates for common data structures and algorithms.
 Templates in C++ may also be used for template metaprogramming, which is a way of pre-evaluating some of the code at compile-time rather than run-time.
-Using template specialization, C++ Templates are considered Turing complete.
+Using template specialization, C++ Templates are Turing complete.